Reactive transport modeling for aerobic metabolic trichloroethene degradation

 Determination of monod parameters and development of monitoring methods for chloroethene-contaminated aquifers

 A new biologically productive degradation pathway of trichloroethene is promising for the elimination of pollutants in groundwater.
-To determine the site-specific degradation potential, and to monitor the processes taking place in the groundwater, precise simulation models are required, which are currently not available.
+To determine the site-specific degradation potential and to monitor the processes taking place in the underground, a simulation model was created for the first time that was previously not available.

 Contaminations of volatile chlorinated hydrocarbons continue to threaten groundwater as the most important drinking water resource worldwide and prevent land use and reuse.
 Tetrachloroethene (perchloroethene, PCE) and trichloroethene (TCE) are widely used solvents and are the common groundwater contaminants.
 Recently, a new aerobic degradation pathway of TCE has been described, which offers benefits as compared to conventional processes, such as no requirement of auxiliary substrates and no competitive reactions for oxygen consumption.
 This aerobic productive degradation of TCE represents a promising possibility for the elimination of pollutants in groundwater.
 There is a need among site owners, consultants and technical authorities to determine the site-specific degradation potential and to monitor the biodegradation processes.
-Therefore, together with a medium-sized company, the project objective is the development of an innovative reactive mass transport model that describes the aerobic degradation of chloroethenes based on the monod degradation kinetics of the microorganisms.
-For the first time, a module based on data from extensive studies of the growth kinetics of TCE-degrading microorganisms will be developed.
-At the TZW, the input parameters for the monod kinetics will be determined in laboratory experiments.
-Methods for the determination of biomass for aerobic TCE-degraders will be established and validated using groundwater samples from different sites.
+Together with a medium-sized enterprise, an innovative reactive transport model was developed that describes the aerobic LCKW degradation based on the monod degradation kinetics of the microorganisms.
+For the first time, a module based on data from extensive studies of the growth kinetics of TCE-degrading microorganisms was developed.
+The laboratory data at the TZW showed that the initial TCE concentration and the amount of TCE degraders are important input parameters for the degradation kinetics.
+Flow cytometry proved to be a successful method for tracking the growth of bacteria.
+The methods were validated at a total of eight different sites.

 Publications